josephrexme/josephrex.me/content/post/2019-06-27-we-are-all-wrong.md

 the things we were exposed to, and the ways our parents or guardians perceived the world.
 Some of those lessons and knowledge that we have acquired might have kept us long enough to the point we are but it does not exactly mean they are right.
-Parents are often wrong too and this is something I want to keep reminding myself of when I do become a parent.
+Parents are often wrong and this is something I want to keep reminding myself of when I do become a parent.

 There is so much controversy and disagreement in the world because everyone believe they are right, and aren't willing to make a shift of perspective to view how other opinions may weigh against their opinions.
-I've always said **change is hard** as I've heard a lot of other people say and agree to that statement.
+I've always said **change is hard** as I've also heard a lot of other people say and agree to that fact.
 If we find it hard to change very little things like our choice of music or choice of food, how much more our overall perspective on delicate matters.